30h Th, 10h Pr, 50h Proj.

 Learning unit contents

-Contents: introduction, linear filtering and deconvolution, mathematical morphology, non-linear filtering, features extraction and border detection, texture, enhancement and restoration, shape analysis, image segmentation, motion detection, aspects of 3D vision, machine learning
+Contents: introduction, linear filtering and deconvolution, mathematical morphology, non-linear filtering, features extraction and border detection, texture, enhancement and restoration, shape analysis, image segmentation, motion detection, aspects of 3D vision, machine learning, pattern recognition, deep learning

 Learning outcomes of the learning unit

-This course introduces to the major techniques used in image processing.
+This course introduces to the major techniques used in computer vision.
 Theoretical and practical aspects of image processing are discussed in details, with a focus on industrial applications.

 At the end of the course, students will be able to: